kqr/kqr.github.com/_posts/2012-11-20-part-6-messing-with-numbers.md

 There is however one caveat when doing simple arithmetic like this.
 The curious reader has already encountered it.
 You seem to be unable to use a negative number in an expression -- if you try, you will get a nasty-looking error message.

-    Prelude> 9 + -8
+<pre>Prelude&gt; 9 + -8

-    <interactive>:12:1:
+&lt;interactive&gt;:12:1:
    Precedence parsing error
-           cannot mix `+' [infixl 6] and prefix `-' [infixl 6] in the same infix expression
+       cannot mix `+' [infixl 6] and prefix `-' [infixl 6] in the same infix expression</pre>

 The way to solve this is to wrap the negative numbers in parentheses.
 Entering the following works fine, because then `(-8)` is computed to a negative number before the addition occurs.

     Prelude> 9 + (-8)
     1

 You may of course mix different arithmetic operators to compute more complex expressions.
-You will notice that operators follow the precedence rules we are used to from mathematics, i.e. `3 + 5 * 2` is equal to `13`, while `(3 + 5) * 2` is equal to `16`.
+You will notice that operators follow the rules for applying operations that we are used to from mathematics, i.e. `3 + 5 * 2` is equal to `13`, while `(3 + 5) * 2` is equal to `16`.
 Naturally, keeping track of your parentheses is important as it makes a huge difference to the computed value.

     Prelude> (3 + 4 * 12) - 7 * (-1) / 4
     52.75
     Prelude> (3 + 4 * 12 - 7) * (-1) / 4
     -11.0

+> In schools in the US, children learn a mnemonic for remembering the order of operations.
+If you remember "<abbr>PEMDAS</abbr>" and that it means
+>
+> 1. Parentheses
+> 2. Exponents
+> 3. Multiplication and division
+> 4. Addition and subtraction
+>
+> you'll be fine.

 Fractional numbers